(Almost) Everything is a Dicke model -- Mapping non-superradiant correlated light-matter systems to the exactly solvable Dicke model: Derivation of the effective Dicke model

 with $E_0=-\omega_0N/2$ being the ground-state energy of $\HDicke$ for $g=0$ and $n_j = b_j^\dagger b_j^\pdagger$ the number operator.

 In addition, we define a pure matter Hamiltonian of the form

 similarly to generalizations done before \cite{Bogolubov1976,Brankov1975,Capel1979,Ouden1976}.
 The first term describes (long-range) hopping processes of magnonic excitations, while the second one describes (long-range) interactions including density-density terms and correlated hopping terms.
 The sums over $\delta_i$ describe all possible distances on a chosen lattice.
-To keep the sums over all distances finite, we restrict the coefficients to hold
+To keep the sums over all distances finite, we restrict the coefficients to stay finite in the limit of $N\to\infty$ as